sabagh1994/fw-pGENMi/README.md

 2. If instead you would like to use python venv, first you need to have python installed.
 Then run `make venv`.
 3. Bedtools is required for preprocessing.
 To install it run `make bedtools`.

-To activate the virtual environments run `./activate venv` or `./activate mamba` depending on the way the environment was created.
+To activate the virtual environments run `source ./activate venv` or `source ./activate mamba` depending on the way the environment was created.

 <a id="download-data"></a>
 ## Step 3.
 Download the Data